 While you’re likely familiar with the scene where a couple is snuggled up in a convertible, watching an old movie on a barn wall (either in a romantic movie or a horror film), that’s probably not your situation.
 Almost any large backyard can be transformed into an outdoor theater if you have the right tech.
 However, if you do have a barn wall that is suitable for use as a movie screen—and the right tech, go for it!
 (If you don’t own all the items you need, you may want to consider borrowing or renting them.)

 Something to Serve as a Screen

-While there are blow-up screens available (usually much easier to come across than an old barn), the cover from your pergola can work quite nicely.
+While there are blow-up screens available (usually much easier to come across than an old barn or a guest house), the cover from your pergola can work quite nicely.
 Though more readily available, large white sheets aren’t your best option.
 Any light is bound to shine through from the other side.
 Plus, as soon as a breeze comes up …

 True, you won’t have to mount two large metal spools on the projector and thread the film through the gate (the portion of an old school projector that holds the film flat), you will need a projector—just a far more contemporary model.

 One of the most popular is Apple TV.
 However, if you’re looking for an alternative, Android Central suggests Chromecast with Google TV, the Roku Express 4K+ Box, the Roku Streaming Stick+, the Amazon Fire TV Stick 4K, or Amazon Fire TV Cube.
 Check the availability and specifications that best suit your needs.